lethargilistic/blog/0011-an-americans-thoughts-on-the-100th-armistice-day.md

 Perhaps that's because we don't know how to make the stories of soldiers' deaths exciting enough for TV anymore.
-Perhaps that's because we've finally recognized that there is nothing particularly glamorous about the reality of war even as we continue to wage it worldwide and glamorize it in theory.
+Perhaps that's because we've finally recognized that there is nothing particularly glamorous about the reality of war even as we continue to wage it worldwide and plea moral justification.

 Regardless, we've turned our backs on the men and women fighting the Forever War we've already forgotten.